Office of Materials Management

 1. Billing for goods sold will be accomplished daily as they occur.

-2. Billing is automatically accomplished as the requisitions are issued in the Materials Management System.
+2. Billing is automatically accomplished as the requisitions are issued in the Logistics Management e-Portal Navigator System.

-4. Payment Purposes Only (PPO): Product that is brought in by a vendor or Physician and Materials Management is notified after the fact to have the product paid for or product that is received without prior approval from Materials Management or the VAT will be known as a PPO.
+3. Payment Purposes Only (PPO): Product that is brought in by a vendor or Physician and Logistics Management is notified after the fact to have the product paid for or product that is received without prior approval from Logistics Management or the VAT will be known as a PPO.

 Inventory Control:

-Inventory control shall be maintained by use of the Materials Management Systems.
-The Warehouse Materials Supervisor or his/her designee shall maintain the system, control entries and make adjustments.
+Inventory control shall be maintained by use of the Logistics Management e-Portal Navigator System.
+The Warehouse Supervisor or his/her designee shall maintain the system, control entries and make adjustments.
 The following procedures will be followed in controlling the Central Warehouse Inventory.

-1. Central Warehouse items will be controlled by stock numbers assigned by the Materials Data Control Coordinator.
+1. Central Warehouse items will be controlled by stock numbers assigned by the Logistics Data Control Administrative Program Assistant.

-2. Purchases of warehouse items will be entered into the Materials Management System by the Warehouse Materials Supervisor as they occur.
+2. Purchases of warehouse items will be entered into the Logistics Management Information System by the Warehouse Supervisor as they occur.

-3. Adjustments to the Materials Management System can be made to correct errors in posting, provide credits for returned goods and record damaged goods.
-Adjustments to compensate for overages/shortages will only be made with the approval of the Assistant Director of Materials Management.
+3. Adjustments to the Logistics Management Information System can be made to correct errors in posting, provide credits for returned goods and record damaged goods.
+Adjustments to compensate for overages/shortages will only be made with the approval of the Director of Logistics Management.

-4. Weekly Cycle Counts will be conducted by the Materials Manager and Warehouse Materials Supervisor on not less than 20 warehouse items per week.
+4. Weekly Cycle Counts will be conducted by the Logistics Supervisor and Warehouse Materials Supervisor on not less than 20 warehouse items per week.
 Complete inventories will be conducted at the end of the fiscal year in the month of June.
-All counts will be inspected by the Director and/or the Assistant Director of Materials Management (Finance Officer).
+All counts will be inspected by the Director and/or the Logistics Manager.

 1. Daily inventory review and ordering